clojureverse/nebula/clojurians_log/README.md

   - To destroy: `terraform destroy`
   - To ssh into the instance
 	- `ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null $(terraform output username)@$(terraform output ip_address)`
+  - You wil want to reboot the instance after provisioning the first time.

 ## How to use Vagrant